matros1/Marine_Konstruksjoner/README.md

 # Marine_Konstruksjoner
-Analasys of plane displaceable frame using the matrix-method
+Analysis of plane displaceable frame using the matrix-method

 See pdf for full report.